Gluten-Free Oatmeal Scotchies (Butterscotch Oatmeal Cookies)

 - Salt.
 Using enough salt is pretty important in this gluten-free cookie recipe.
 It’ll help balance the signature sweetness of the butterscotch chips.

 - Butterscotch Chips.
-And, last but not least, they wouldn’t be gluten-free oatmeal scotchies without butterscotch chips!
+And, last but not least, they wouldn’t be gluten-free oatmeal scotchies without plenty of sweet butterscotch chips!
 Tollhouse brand is the most widely available where I live, but you can certainly experiment with other brands (I also like Guittard!).
 (If you’re dairy-free, you can use these King David vegan butterscotch chips!)

 Be sure to weigh your flour or at least use the scoop and level method so you get the most accurate results!
 Too much flour and the cookies won’t spread & they’ll feel dry.
 Too little flour and they’ll spread too much and end up thin.

-How To Make Gluten-Free Oatmeal Butterscotch Cookies, STep By STep:
+How To Make Gluten-Free Oatmeal Butterscotch Cookies, Step By Step

 - Cream The Butter & Sugars.
 In the bowl of a stand mixer, combine the softened butter, brown sugar, and white sugar in a mixer.
 Cream for 2-3 minutes using the paddle attachment, or until the mixture is lighter in color and light and fluffy in texture.
 (You can also do this in a large bowl with a hand mixer)